 One of the inventory management objectives is to clear those slow-moving items.
 Let us take into account that you are a clothing manufacturer.
 As part of your summer range, you have created around 100 different models.
 At the end of the season, you know that about 10 of these models have not been effective in the market and are not moving away from the shelves.

-As you do not want to continue with your investment in these goods, you are inviting you to decrease prices by 50% to sell the items without any benefit.
+As you do not want to continue investing in these goods, you decide to decrease prices by 50% to sell the items without any benefit.
 It is only possible to make such an educated decision if an appropriate inventory management system is implemented that analyzes sales models and informs you which products are slow-moving.

 Optimizing product sales

 One of the main inventory management goals and objectives is to save you large sums of money for business activities.
 The retail sector loses $472 billion a year to excessive stock, according to a report by the IHL Group.
-The distortion of inventory produces $1.1 trillion in price tags, representing 7.3 percent of world retail sales.
-With stocks and excess inventories in the economy worth more than a trillion dollars, it is obvious that unsuitable management of inventories will cost you significantly.
+The distortion of inventory produces $1.1 trillion in price tags, representing 7.3% of world retail sales.

 When you have to sell expected customers and goods, every decision counts.
 If a contractor runs a brick-and-mortar shop and gets a stowage, his customers are more likely than waiting for restoration to shift to e-commerce or a nearby rival.
 Although this money is still in the industry, it is a loss for this business.
 However, you will profit from such circumstances as an e-commerce user.

 Due to the lack of money for more supplies, it can be difficult to restock in the worst-case scenarios for the continuous loss of money to inefficient processes.
-When you understand this, because you often re-order, you will eventually incur higher shipping costs.
-These problems multiply, so a realistic inventory plan must be developed from the beginning.
 Your inventories impact your cash flow directly.
 You get your company closer to growing its sales and get more happy customers by streamlining your warehousing methods.

 One of the smart goals examples for inventory control is Intel.
-Intel is one of the world’s biggest producers of computer chips.
-However, after placing the low-cost Atom chip on the market, the company had to reduce supply chain expenses substantially.
+After placing the low-cost Atom chip on the market, the company substantially reduced supply chain expenses.
 The cost for the supply chain of approximately $ 5.50 per chip for units that sold for $100 was bearable, but the price for the chip was around $20 a fraction.

 The Supply Chain Cost Reduction Challenge: Intel had, however, only one area of control to reduce the supply chain cost of the Atom chip – Inventory.

-The chip had to run, but Intel couldn’t make any compensation.
 There was also no way to reduce duties with a nuclear product being a single item.
-Intel’s packaging has already been reduced to a minimum, and the chips’ cost of distribution cannot be reduced further at a high value for weight ratio.
+Intel’s packaging has already been reduced to a minimum, and the chips’ distribution cost cannot be reduced further at a high value for weight ratio.

 Does inventory management work for all inventory types?